 What is the maximum amount of a VA loan?

 The VA does not set a maximum loan amount in dollars.
 It does, however, limit your loan amount to the lesser of the appraised value or purchase price — plus VA funding fee and energy efficient improvements, if applicable.
-However, VA lenders usually won’t make a no-down payment loan larger than conventional conforming limits, usually $417,000 — or $625,500 in Alaska, Hawaii, Guam and U.S. Virgin Islands — due to secondary market limitations.
+VA lenders had capped loans to $484,350 in most of the country for 2019.
+In 2020 VA loan limits will go away.

 If I pass away before the loan is paid in full, will the VA guaranty pay off the balance of the loan?